Christonn93/work-flow-ca-social-media-client/README.md

 6. [Cypress](https://www.cypress.io/) - Cypress is the new standard in front-end testing that every developer and QA engineer needs.
 7. [Bootstrap](https://npm.io/package/bootstrap) - Powerful, extensible, and feature-packed frontend toolkit.
 8. [SASS](https://sass-lang.com/) - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+9. [Vite](https://vitejs.dev/) - Vite is a build tool that aims to provide a faster and leaner development experience for modern web projects.

 Github actions that is set up
 ---